 In a bid to add even more action to race weekends Formula 1 introduced sprint races to three race weekends in 2021, and have continued with the new format.

 F1 owners Liberty Media want to have meaningful action on all three days of a Grand Prix event, and while the sprints have had mixed reviews from fans, they seem here to stay, at least for now.

 They shake up the whole weekend schedule and dictate the Grand Prix grid, and there’s points at stake too, so how do they work?

 How do F1 sprint races work?

-Originally, only the podium scored points in the first season of sprints, but that’s increased for 2022 – there’s eight points on offer for the winner, seven for second all the way down to a solitary point for eighth place.
+On Saturday, there is another qualifying, known as the sprint shootout.
+This sets the grid for the 100km sprint race later in the day.
+Originally, only the podium scored points in the first season of sprints, but that was changed in 2022, so eight points on offer for the winner, seven for second all the way down to a solitary point for eighth place.

 Pole and tyres

 In 2021 pole position went to the winner of the F1 sprint race, whilst the winner of Friday qualifying was awarded the title of ‘Speed King’.

 After that was ridiculed, starting in 2022, the winner of Friday qualifying gets pole position in the record books.

 In theory – and according to Formula 1 Management – the fans.
 Sprint races have split opinion so far.
 There’s been a few snoozefests and it devalues qualifying, which has been F1‘s most consistent source of entertainment over the last two seasons.